seanbechhofer/chromaticwhale/README.md

 	-c --config <config>
 		Configuration file (see below)
 	-n --notweet
 		Generate and report only, do not actually post a status update.
+	-u --noauth
+	    Don't attempt to authenticate (Implies no tweeting) -x --override
+	    Override randomness, i.e. always generate a tweet -t --tweets <n>
+	    Produce n tweets
 ```

 The configuration file is a json file that contains information about